-It is also very common to see a purchaser of equipment, raw
+It is also very common to see a purchaser of equipment, raw material, fasteners

-Z80.3, to ensure the correct UV transmittance, cosmetic quality and lens durability.
+to ensure the correct UV transmittance, cosmetic quality and lens durability.

-ANSI and OSHA formalized their relationship in a one-page
+ANSI and OSHA formalized their relationship in a one-page memorandum of

-national consensus standards for occupational safety and health issues for the use of OSHA and
+standards for occupational safety and health issues for the use of OSHA and

 others."
-This certainly sets the stage for continued
+This certainly sets the stage for continued integration of OSHA

-these two organizations.
 OSHA's regulatory process will continue to have an impact, and a strong

 influence, on whether ANSI safety-related consensus standards remain truly

 Be safe out there!